 - A programme of organised walks and activities

-- The services of experienced HF Holidays’ guides
+- The services of experienced HF Holidays’ leaders

 - Any transport to and from the walks

 - A packed programme of evening activities offering something festive for everyone, including some old HF favourites

 - A celebration dinner with all the trimmings on New Year's Eve